-- Effective 4/1/2012 6/30/2012, for any curtailment of demand in real-time in response to PJM dispatch, and for which the applicable real-time LMP is less than the threshold price established under the Net Benefits Test, PJM shall recover the applicable LMP less an amount equal to the applicable generation and transmission charges from the Load Serving Entity whose load was reduced. - Effective 7/1/2012, payment is no longer made to any load reductions in real-time when the real-time LMP is less that the price determined under the Net Benefits Test. - Effective 4/1/2012, for any real-time load reductions in real-time in response to PJM dispatch, and for which the applicable real-time LMP is greater than or equal to the price determined under the Net Benefits Test for that month, PJM shall recover the costs from Market Participants on a ratio-share basis based on their real-time exports from the PJM Region and real-time loads in each Zone for which the load-weighted average real-time LMP for the hour during which the reduction occurred is greater than or equal to the price determined under the Net Benefits Test for that month.
+- Payment is no longer made to any load reductions in real-time when the real-time LMP is less that the price determined under the Net Benefits Test. - For any real-time load reductions in real-time in response to PJM dispatch, and for which the applicable real-time LMP is greater than or equal to the price determined under the Net Benefits Test for that month, PJM shall recover the costs from Market Participants on a ratio-share basis based on their real-time exports from the PJM Region and real-time loads in each Zone for which the load-weighted average real-time LMP for the hour during which the reduction occurred is greater than or equal to the price determined under the Net Benefits Test for that month.

 - PJM retrieves the following information:

 - each PJM Market Participant's day-ahead scheduled load reduction quantities

 - each PJM Market Participant's actual metered reduction de-rated for transmission losses

 - associated shut-down costs

 - EDC loss de-ration factors

 - Energy Loss factor

 - hourly integrated real-time LMPs (\$/MWh)

 - retail rate (generation and transmission)

 - monthly Net Benefits Test price

 - hourly real-time load (excluding losses) for each LSE (MWh)

 - hourly real-time PJM export schedules for each market participant (MWh)

 - Payment will be made by PJM to the end-use customer or representative CSP that curtails or causes the curtailment of demand in real-time in response to PJM dispatch as: